For the original article by Luciana Bedeschi and Paulo Romeiro in Portuguese published by Nexo click here.

 The MST (Landless Workers’ Movement), for example, has already opposed the Interim Measure through the Fortaleza Charter, issued at the end of January, in which it denounces the privatization of land for agrarian reform.
 The movement positioned itself on the question as follows: “We are against and will fight against Interim Measure 759 of the retrogression of Agrarian Reform, which privatizes lands destined to agrarian reform, transforming them into a commodity, legalizing public land-grabbers and excluding from the process workers camped in settlements.”
-The MST also condemns “the privatization of land, disguised as titling,” in reference to the PM’s proposal of individual titling through the transfer of property, and the possibility of settlement land sales.
+The MST also condemns “the privatization of land, disguised as titling,” in reference to the Measure’s proposal of individual titling through the transfer of property, and the possibility of settlement land sales.
 Given the current economic situation and the capacity for acquiring debt of the settlers, the sale will be unavoidable, once this possibility is opened, given the economic pressure imposed by the expansion of agribusiness.

-On February 1, the debate “Land regularization in Brazil: what’s at stake?” took place, hosted by the IAB (Brazilian Institute of Architects) and IBDU (Brazilian Institute of Urban Law) with support from the Pólis Institute, in which it was evidenced that the PM intends to attack the land issue in Brazil on several fronts.
+On February 1, the debate “Land regularization in Brazil: what’s at stake?” took place, hosted by the IAB (Brazilian Institute of Architects) and IBDU (Brazilian Institute of Urban Law) with support from the Pólis Institute, in which it was evidenced that the Measure intends to attack the land issue in Brazil on several fronts.

 “The complexity and the breadth of issues at stake go far beyond claims to facilitate land regularization of informal urban settlements and agrarian reform settlements.”